 SvelteKit Data Loading, Understanding the load function

-During a workshop I was hosting at CityJS (about 1 year ago) for getting started with Svelte and SvelteKit, I received some valuable feedback from an attendee who was unclear about the role of the load function in SvelteKit.
+During a workshop I was hosting at CityJS (3 years ago) for getting started with Svelte and SvelteKit, I received some valuable feedback from an attendee who was unclear about the role of the load function in SvelteKit.

 This prompted me to revisit this topic and provide a more in-depth explanation for developers new to SvelteKit.
 In this post, I’ll focus on understanding the load function in SvelteKit and how it’s used.